 Ministry of Small Business: The Right Step Forward – But…

 Set up a Venture Capital Fund to provide prospective entrepreneurs with interest free loans.
 These must be given after a rigorous selection process of examining business plans and ensuring that they have a high likelihood of success.
 This must not become a way of giving handouts or payoffs to certain people.
 Loans must be repaid and that must be a metric to measure the success of this initiative.

 Award Prizes for successful startup ventures in all provinces and at the national level.
-These should be significant monetary awards that encourage people to participate and are worth working for.
+There should be significant monetary awards that encourage people to participate and are worth working for.

 Institute special prizes for entrepreneurial initiatives in key areas like poverty eradication, alternate energy, education, food production, transportation, health management and other high need areas.
-Prizes must take into account, innovativeness, social consciousness, creativity.
+Prizes must consider, innovativeness, social consciousness, creativity.

 A vibrant middle class is essential to survival in any economy.
 The bigger the middle class the bigger the market for goods and services and more money flows into the economy and is available for public services like healthcare, education, transport and so on.
-Contrary to the myth of trickle down, money doesn’t flow down from the superrich or from global multinational corporations into local economies.
-The superrich don’t use local services, live in ivory tower isolation and are generally unaffected by local conditions as they are surrounded by cordons of insulation.
-Multinational corporations are answerable to their shareholders who don’t live in Soweto (so to speak) and so they don’t care what happens in local economies.
-Many don’t even employ local people, except in menial jobs because locals may not have the education and skills that they need.
+Contrary to the myth of trickle down, money does not flow down from the super-rich or from global multinational corporations into local economies.
+The super-rich do not use local services, live in ivory tower isolation and are generally unaffected by local conditions as they are surrounded by cordons of insulation.
+Multinational corporations are answerable to their shareholders who do not live in Soweto (so to speak) and so they don’t care what happens in local economies.
+Many do not even employ local people, except in menial jobs because locals may not have the education and skills that they need.